| | | Hutchcraft Strategic Partners | |

 Finally, organizational Alignment is achieved as each top team member shares the developed strategic plan with his or her own team.
 Each team will follow a similar, though shortened process to align their work with that of the top team.
 They will identify key actions required on their part to reach the stated organizational objectives.
 Team and individual goals will be set and corresponding measurement criteria agreed upon.

-The Elements of a Strategic Plan
+The Elements of a Strategic Plan - Our Definitions

 Mission